What Is Hyperhidrosis?

 Our number one treatment weapon for tackling hyperhidrosis in feet, iontophoresis is also an alternative to Botox for treating excessive sweating in the hands.
 Both areas experience up to a 50% decrease in sweat production through this treatment.

 During iontophoresis, a medical device delivers mild electrical currents to hands or feet that are submerged in a shallow pan of water.
 The currents block your sweat glands temporarily.
 You may feel a slight tingling during the procedure, but that is it.
 This procedure has been performed since the 1940s and is perfectly safe.
 Recent upgrades in the machines used to deliver the current make it a simple, easy procedure to perform at home.
-These machines are sometimes covered by insurance, and but we recommend trying the treatment in our office first.
+These machines are sometimes covered by insurance.